Share a Concern

 - You may contact BC Human Resources at 425-564-2274 to file a report on discrimination, harassment, or retaliation.
 Bellevue College is an Equal Opportunity employer in accordance with applicable federal and state laws and regulations.

-- Concerns may include: dating violence; cyberstalking; sexual assault; gender based harassment
+- Concerns may include: dating violence; cyberstalking; sexual assault; gender-based harassment.

 - To report possible relationship violence, sexual misconduct, sexual harassment, or stalking, use this Online Referral Form.